Xiaoxue895/xiaoxuestudy1/module-2/w4/d2/long-practices/class-employee-manager/README-phase-02.md

 In this phase you will create a `Manager` class that inherits from the `Employee` class you just made.
-Run the test specs using `npm test test/02-create-manager-spec.js`.
+Run the test specs using `
+`.
 Once the specs pass, use the local tests provided below to see your app in action.

 Begin by creating a __manager.js__ file and requiring your `Employee` module.